Scroll Top

 Objective: The legal recognition and adequate management of the Cayman Crown area in Guatemala and Belize, and promoting participatory monitoring of a network of sentinel spawning aggregation sites in the four Mesoamerican Reef countries.

-- The MAR Fish project evaluation was completed after meetings, site visits, and the submission of an evaluation report and Note of Opportunity for FFEM.
+• The MAR Fish project evaluation was completed following meetings, site visits, and the submission of an evaluation report and Note of Opportunity for FFEM.

 Photo:Thierry Clement.